-Keeping them dry prevents mold from growing on the herb or spice.
-All of them are susceptible and dryness should be maintained at all times or they spoil your cooking rather than enhancing it.
+Keeping them dry prevents mould from growing on the herb or spice.
+All of them are susceptible and dryness should be maintained at all times, or they spoil your cooking rather than enhancing it.

 Sunlight is very bad for herbs and spices as it is for any food item.
 Sunlight brings heat which promotes oil separation, causes condensation which forms as concentrated moisture droplets and bleaches the herb or spice robbing it of its natural colour.

 Toxic chemicals include detergents, deodorisers, insect sprays and others.
 These constantly give of a chemical odour.
 Herbs and spices absorb aroma so if stored in proximity to chemicals they will take on their odour, effectively destroying the value of the herb or spice.
 Other foods may also give off odours and should be stored away from herbs and spices.